RyderHe/quote_generator/README.md

 - make an asynchronous fetch request to arrest API to get quotes

-- use a proxy API to solve dreaded cause error
+- use a proxy API to solve dreaded cors error

 - have a loader to load between quotes